randyrossi/bmc64/README.md

 NOTE: For resampling, parameters like Gain and Passband frequency must remain at the default values and cannot be changed (even in vice.ini).

+## Dual SIDs

+You can enable dual SIDs in v3.5+ for the C64.
+BMC64 has modified VICE code to allow the same base address ($d400) for both SIDs as well allowing different SID models on each channel.
+You can get a 'pseudo' stereo effect this way due to the different characteristics of the different SID chips.
+(Try listening to 'Edge of Disgrace' with headphones and select 6581 for SID1 and 8850 for SID2.)

 # Keyboards

 Use F12 to bring up the menu and ESC/RUNSTOP to exit.